davetropeano/lda/source/developing-lda-applications/index.markdown

 For anyone familiar with html/javascript programming, there should be nothing surprising here.
 This is a very simple UI, intentionally written using no fancy UI frameworks/libraries other than the LDA clientlib.
 We have other samples that use UI frameworks to provide much nicer displays, but here we kept the example as simple as absolutely possible.

 From an 'understanding LDA' perspective, the interesting parts are the two Javascript functions, *displayItems()* and *addItems()* on lines 12 and 19 respectively.
-As you can see, *displayItems()*, which is called when a resource of type http://open-services.net/ns/basicProfile#Container (see application.js in previous section) is initially loaded, iterates over and displays the list of items that are found in something called APPLICATION_ENVIRON.initial_simple_jso.bp_members.
+As you can see, *displayItems()*, which is called when a resource of type http://open-services.net/ns/basicProfile#Container (see application.js in previous section) is initially loaded, iterates over and displays the list of items that are found in something called APPLICATION_ENVIRON.initial_simple_jso.ldp_contains.
 Where did that come from, you ask?

 Recall that when *application.js* ran, it loaded the lda-clientlib utility library, *utils.js*, and then called an onload function in that library.
 The RDFa content in the HTML representation of the resource holds important information, but not in a format that is very friendly to Javascript programmers, so the utility onload function converts it to more usable Javascript objects in memory - a simple RDF format we refer to as 'simple JSO' (JSO stands for JavaScript Objects, as in JSON, but without the N for Notation part) - which it then sets as a property called initial_simple_jso in a global variable called APPLICATION_ENVIRON.
-In this example, the 'simple JSO' is that of an RDF container type (bp_Container) whose members are exposed in a field named 'bp_members'.
+In this example, the 'simple JSO' is that of an RDF container type (bp_Container) whose members are exposed in a field named 'ldp_contains'.

 To understand the representation of an actual item in the todo list, let's take a closer look at the *addItem()* function from *list.html*: